GolangDeveloperAlmir/site/docs/deployment.md

 # Deployment Guide

 This project ships with a Docker-based setup for production.
-Deployment files live in the `deployments/` directory.
+The root `Dockerfile` builds the app, while additional deployment files (Compose and Nginx config) live in the `deployments/` directory.

 ## Prerequisites
 - Docker and Docker Compose